XCID11/Heed/README.md

   * KAPE: To triage Windows images and processing them

   * ZircoLite: To scan Windows event logs with SIGMA rules

+  * Hayabusa: To scan Windows event logs with SIGMA rules

   * LOKI: To scan the Windows image for any known malicious file